 Now, after the phone call, I'll add this.

-There were five high profile meetings between the United States and President Zelensky in Ukraine, including with the vice president.
+There were five high-profile meetings between the United States and President Zelensky in Ukraine, including with the vice president.

-And not one of those conversations was aid ever brought up.
+At not one of those conversations was aid ever brought up.

-The transcript shows clearly the president didn't condition anything.
+The transcript shows clearly the president didn't condition anything, any security assistance on any meeting or them doing anything.

 One, the President Zelensky and other Ukrainian officials, they said there was no quid pro quo, no pressure on them at all ever.

-And Zelensky, number three, the high ranking Ukrainian officials didn't even know about the aid not being there.
+And Zelensky, number three, the high-ranking Ukrainian officials didn't even know about the aid not being there.

 And even if he did, they still did nothing.